openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 Contrary to {{RFC9528}}, ID_CRED_R, MAC_2, and Signature_or_MAC_2 are not used.
 C_R, EAD_2, and KEYSTREAM_2 are defined in {{Section 5.3.2 of RFC9528}}.

+MAC_2 is unnecessary because confidentiality and implicit authentication are provided via the PSK-derived keystream encryption.
+Only a party that possesses the correct PSK can correctly generate the keystream used to encrypt PLAINTEXT_2B and thus decrypt CIPHERTEXT_2.
+This ensures that the initiator only proceeds if it is confident the responder knows the correct PSK.

 ### Initiator Processing of Message 2

+Upon receiving message_2, the Initiator processes it as follows:

+* It computes KEYSTREAM_2, following {{Section 5.3.2 of RFC9528}}.
+The length of the keystream matches the expected length of PLAINTEXT_2B.
+* It decrypts CIPHERTEXT_2 using binary XOR, i.e., PLAINTEXT_2B = CIPHERTEXT_2 XOR KEYSTREAM_2

+Successful decryption implies the Responder possessed the correct PSK, since only the legitimate responder can generate the correct KEYSTREAM_2.

 Compared to {{Section 5.3.3 of RFC9528}}, ID_CRED_R is not made available to the application in step 4, and steps 5 and 6 are skipped

+This approach ensures that the initiator only continues the protocol if it successfully decrypts and parses CIPHERTEXT_2, thus providing implicit authentication of the responder based on shared PSK knowledge.

 ## Message 3